Calendar How-To: For CMS Users

 Related Content: You can enter the url of a site that has more information about the event.
-You can also link to a new story, gallery or other event in your group.
+You can also link to a news story, gallery or other event in your group.

 Contact Info: You can include contact information in this box.
 This is an optional field.

-The contact information is displayed below the summary/event description on the event details page.
+The contact information is displayed below the location map on the event details page.

 Click the Save button to save your changes.